 - Getting financial assistance from a local charity or aid organization.

-The alternatives to a short-term tribal loan also have their pros and cons, but they are usually less expensive and can help you avoid falling into a debt trap when you’re in a tough situation.
+While alternatives to a short-term tribal loan also have their pros and cons, they’re usually less expensive and can help you avoid falling into a debt trap when you’re in a tough situation.
+It’s best to exhaust all of your other options before committing to a loan from a tribal lender.